Fort Worth, TX 76116 (817) 223-3451 Hours M-F 7:00AM-6:00PM

 When Glenn and Christi learned there was a growing need for quality care in West Fort Worth, they jumped at the opportunity to move back to an area that is very special to Glenn’s side of the family.
 Glenn’s mom grew up in the Arlington Heights neighborhood of Fort Worth and met Glenn’s father while he was stationed at the Carswell Air Force Base.
 In 1954, Glenn’s parents married and moved into the apartments that once sat on the location of Glenn and Christi’s new Primrose school on Westridge Ave.
 Two-thirds of a century later, Glenn and Christi were excited to build their new school on the foundational elements their parents and grandparents built so long ago – literally.

-“It mean so much to us to be able to build upon the character traits our parents shared with us, including the value of a quality education,” said Glenn.
+“It means so much to us to build upon the character traits our parents shared with us, including the value of a quality education,” said Glenn.
 “We get to forge an even stronger path – one that not only will impact our family but also influence the community around us.”

 Glenn and Christi have always shared a love of learning with each other and their children.
-Christi graduated from Oklahoma University with a degree in Business and Glenn graduated with a degree in Design Communication from Texas Tech, where their son, TJ, graduated with a degree in Finance.
-Their daughter, Mackenzie, is also a Red Raider and is studying Accounting.
+Christi graduated from Oklahoma University with a degree in Business, and Glenn graduated with a degree in Design Communication from Texas Tech, where their son, TJ, graduated with a degree in Finance.
+Their daughter, Mackenzie, is also a Red Raider and will soon graduate with a Master's in Accounting.

-Primrose School of Fort Worth West features the Primrose Balanced Learning® curriculum for children ages 6 weeks old to 6 years old, as well as after school and a summer program for children up to age 12.
+Primrose School of Fort Worth West features the Primrose Balanced Learning® curriculum for children ages 6 weeks old to 6 years old and after-school and a summer program for children up to age 12.
 Developed by and taught exclusively at Primrose Schools, the research-based curriculum blends teacher-guided and child-initiated activities with a special emphasis on character development.

 Primrose School of Fort Worth West is located at 3777 Westridge Ave., Fort Worth, TX, 76116.